Cincinnati’s Firefighting History

 A New Museum in an Old Fire Station

 The Cincinnati Fire Museum opens in its current location, the former quarters of Engine Company 45.
 The new location offers the opportunity to expand the museum’s role.
 In addition to telling the rich history of the fire service in the Cincinnati area, the museum also provides life saving fire prevention education to thousands of children annually.

 First Female Fire Recruits

 The Cincinnati Fire Department hires its first female firefighters, Pateeser Jackson, Vickie Goodson, and Paula Duncan.
-Today, Fire Specialist Goodson is one of several firefighters that teach children fire safety at the Cincinnati Fire Museum!
+Today, Vickie Goodson serves on the museum’s board of directors and volunteers to teach children fire safety.

 Emergency Medical Services